RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Endless_Sarcasm_Irony_Reddit0.md

 &nbsp;

 Front page of Reddit paradox.
 Fiction addicts can't face up to seeing a person in media fiction addiction.
 Can't face nonfiction of learning how Cambridge Analytica actually impacted minds, how Russian information warfare alteres behaviors.
-Instaed, more streaming comments about it for 10 years.
+"Seriously, what the hell is it!" a population so meme addeled that they can't stay focused since March 2013 about the IRA.
+Instaed, more streaming comments of Americans attacking Amiercans without resisting Putin's media invasion of USA Internet content.
 https://old.reddit.com/r/MurderedByWords/comments/1njprg1/mehdi_hasan_just_tweet/